zaizi/sensefy/README.md

 Sensefy consists of the following components:

  - Sensefy-UI : An AngularJS based responsive search user interface
- - Sensefy-API : Spring IO based Sensefy API consists of secure Restful API to communicate between Sensefy UI and backend components such as Solr and ManifoldCF
+ - Sensefy-API : Spring-Boot based Sensefy API consists of secure Restful API to communicate between Sensefy UI and backend components such as Solr and ManifoldCF
  - Sensefy Authentication Server : Sensefy Auth Server uses OAuth2 to authenticate the applications and helps the other application to communicate securely by using Single Sign On
  - Sensefy-Runner : Runner project to build and run all in one, downloading the dependent components in Sensefy  and configuring Sensefy to run as a maven command

 ## Sensefy Dependencies

 Sensefy uses several open-source projects under the hood.
-Following are the external projects used in Sensefy:
+Following are the open source projects currently integrated in Sensefy:

 - Apache ManifoldCF 1.8 :
     Framework for connecting to and crawling content and security policies from source repositories.
 ManifoldCF supports a large number of repositories.
 Full list of supported repositories can be found online at : http://manifoldcf.apache.org/en_US/release-documentation.html.